yanwu2014/swne/README.md

 ### Optionally install:
 1. liger with `devtools::install_github("JEFworks/liger")` for additional geneset enrichment functionality

-## Usage
+## Usage and Examples
-We highly recommend using SWNE with either Seurat (http://satijalab.org/seurat/) or Pagoda2 (https://github.com/hms-dbmi/pagoda2), two general single cell RNA-seq analysis pipelines.
+We highly recommend using SWNE with either [Seurat](http://satijalab.org/seurat/) or [Pagoda2](https://github.com/hms-dbmi/pagoda2), two general single cell RNA-seq analysis pipelines.

-For a quick example using the pbmc dataset from 10x genomics, see pbmc3k_swne.R and the pre-computed Seurat object under the Examples directory.
+For a quick example using the pbmc dataset from 10x genomics, see this [walkthrough](https://yanwu2014.github.io/swne/Examples/pbmc3k_swne_seurat.html) which generates an SWNE plot with the Seurat pipeline.
+The pre-computed [Seurat object](https://github.com/yanwu2014/swne/blob/master/Examples/pbmc3k_seurat.Robj) can be downloaded from the Examples directory.

 The SWNE plot for the pbmc dataset with key marker genes embedded is shown below.
 <img src="Figures/pbmc3k_swne_plot.png" width="550" height="550" />

 ## Recreating Figures